yaaen/SideScroller/README.md

 # SideScroller

-I've got the CardLAyout to work, i'm just going to configure it with our variables and i'll add it on here soon

 Frame:
 will be 1600pixels by 1000pixels and each map can be 10 blocks by x blocks with each block